precice/precice.github.io/pages/community/community-contribute-to-precice.md

 First time working with Git?
 Watch a [short lecture on the GitHub workflow](https://www.youtube.com/watch?v=kAqp2hhv-DU), or a [longer lecture on Git](https://missing.csail.mit.edu/2020/version-control/).

+### What to contribute and where?

+Your case may already fit into one of the existing tutorials.
+If not, feel free to start a new one!
+A new case typically needs a new preCICE configuration file.

+Contribute only the files necessary for running the tutorial (no results or user-specific files).
+You can check this by looking at the "Files changed" tab on GitHub.

+If there is already a `precice-config.xml` for the case you are simulating, please use the same one (or contribute changes to that).
+We want that all solvers that can simulate a given case use the same preCICE configuration file.

 ### Structure of a tutorial

 Our tutorials generally follow a file structure similar to this: